detekt/detekt/.github/CONTRIBUTING.md

 `warning: Using the last argument as keyword parameters is deprecated (Ruby 2.7.0)`

+### When working on the Gradle plugin ...

+- Make changes to the core modules (e.g. adding a new CLI flag)
+- Run `gradle publishToMavenLocal`
+- Make changes to the Gradle plugin and add tests
+- Verify with `gradle detekt`

 ### Release checklist

 - add changes in CHANGELOG.md -> `groovy github-milestone-report.groovy arturbosch detekt [milestone-number]`